Grove names Porsche WEC driver in Supercars enduro line-up - Speedcafe

 In that regard, he is something of a like-for-like replacement for Matt Campbell, who drove the #26 Grove entry last year but is unavailable due to IMSA commitments with Porsche Penske Motorsport.

-“Really glad to join the Penrite Racing team for this year for the enduros as a co-driver,” said Estre.
+“Really glad to join the Penrite Racing team for this year for the enduros as a co-driver,” said Estre, who has Mount Panorama experience courtesy of the Bathurst 12 Hour.

 “It is a championship I always loved, and I remember watching races with my Grandpa on the sofa being a really young kid in France.